When it comes to generating passive income, it can be difficult to know where to start.

 2. Use Passive Income Apps & Websites

-The main way I made passive income in college was by using data collection apps and websites to generate small amounts of cash every single day.
+When I was a student, I actually used several data collection apps and reward apps to generate small amounts of cash every single day.

 At the time, I didn’t have a lot of money to invest, but I still wanted to create a system that could at least earn me beermoney every single month.

-Even if you can just make gas money by using your phone and laptop, this is a great beginner passive income idea that anyone can start (providing you live in North America, the U.K, Australia, or countries that support the apps I’m about to mention).
+Even if you can just make gas money by using your phone and laptop, this is a great beginner passive income idea that anyone can start.

 Some passive income apps you can turn to include:

-MobileXpression – receive $5-$10/month for running this app in the background (Android only).
+- MobileXpression – Receive $5-$10/month for running this app in the background.

 3. Invest In Real Estate

-While investing in real estate is a popular suggestion for diversifying one’s income, it’s rarely mentioned as a viable way to make passive income in college.
+While investing in real estate is a popular suggestion for diversifying one’s income, it’s rarely mentioned as a viable way to make passive income as a student.

 There are a variety of ways to invest money in real estate, including real estate crowdfunding or putting your money in REITs (real estate investment trusts, which is basically a mutual fund but for real estate).

 Additionally, while many mutual funds or ETFs can have high minimum investment amounts that are possibly out of the range for most students, many real estate platforms have lower requirements.